 And while updating your content is necessary, it's also important to review your website performance to ensure it can keep up with the spike in traffic.

-Now is the time to check all of the third-party apps running on your site, removing any redundant apps or plugins that may be slowing your site down, and to take a look at your traffic patterns from last holiday season.
-Note which days were busiest and plan to keep an extra-close eye on your site performance on those same days this season.
+September is the time to check all of the third-party apps running on your site, removing any redundant apps or plugins that may be slowing your site down.

 Then, be prepared to react in case of inventory issues or technical difficulties: